peterhinch/micropython_eeprom/flash/FLASH.md

 #### scan

+Args:
+ 1. `verbose` `bool`.
+If `True` print information on chips detected.
+ 2. `size` `int` or `None`.
+If an `int` is passed a `ValueError` is thrown if the detected chip size does not match the passed value.

-Activate each chip select in turn checking for a valid device and returns the number of flash devices detected.
+Activate each chip select in turn checking for a valid device and returns the size in KiB of one instance of the flash devices detected.
 A `RuntimeError` will be raised if any CS pin does not correspond to a valid chip.
+A `ValueError` is thrown if the detected chips are not of the same size.

-Other than for debugging there is no need to call `scan()`: the constructor will throw a `RuntimeError` if it fails to communicate with and correctly identify each chip.
+Other than for debugging there is no need to call `scan()`: it is called by the constructor.

 #### erase